 Assume the video length is $T$, the input of video inpainting is a corrupted video sequence $X:=$\{$X_1, ..., X_T$\} and its corresponding mask sequence $M:=$\{$M_1,...,M_T$\}.
 In each mask $M_t$, ``1" indicates the missing regions, and ``0" represents the valid regions.
 Our goal is to synthesize the missing regions in the video sequence and maintain the spatiotemporal coherence between our result $\hat{Y}:=$\{$\hat{Y}_1, ..., \hat{Y}_T$\} and the ground truth video sequence $Y:=$\{$Y_1,..., Y_T$\}.

 We illustrate the pipeline of our method in Fig.~\ref{fig:pipeline}.
-Our pipeline is composed of a \textbf{L}ocal \textbf{A}ggregation \textbf{F}low \textbf{C}ompletion network (LAFC) for flow completion and an improved version of flow-guided transformer to synthesize the corrupted regions.
-Given a corrupted video sequence $X$, we firstly estimate its bidirectional optical flows $\Tilde{F}_f$ and $\Tilde{F}_b$.
-Then, we complete each optical flows based on itself and its local references with LAFC.
-We adopt FGT++ to synthesize the corrupted regions under the guidance from the completed flows.
+Our pipeline is composed of a \textbf{L}ocal \textbf{A}ggregation \textbf{F}low \textbf{C}ompletion network (LAFC) for flow completion and an improved version of the flow-guided transformer to synthesize the corrupted regions.
+Given a corrupted video sequence $X$, we first estimate its bidirectional optical flows $\Tilde{F}_f$ and $\Tilde{F}_b$.
+Then, we complete each optical flow based on itself and its local references with LAFC.
+We adopt FGT++ to synthesize the corrupted regions under the guidance of the completed flows.
 The inference strategy is flexible.
 We can perform the flow-guide content propagation (FGCP) \cite{Gao-ECCV-FGVC} first and inpaint the rest corrupted regions or synthesize all the corrupted regions with the flow-guided transformer.
-The former is slower but owns better performance.
+The former is slower but has better performance.
 FGT++ inpaints video frames under the sliding window strategy.
 In each forward pass, we sample local frames $X_l=\{X_{t-s}, ..., X_{t-1}, X_{t}, X_{t+1}, ..., X_{t+s}\}$ and global frames $X_g=\{X_{r}, X_{2r}, ...\}$.
-Where $s$ denotes as the sampling stride of the local frames and $r$ is the sampling interval in global frames.
-The global frame sequence $X_g$ are used to enlarge the temporal receptive field.
+Where $s$ denotes the sampling stride of the local frames and $r$ is the sampling interval in global frames.
+The global frame sequence $X_g$ is used to enlarge the temporal receptive field.
 We feed $X_l$ and $X_g$ to FGT++ and obtain the completed local frames $\hat{X_l}$.
-Such process is iterated until all of video frames are completed.
+Such a process is iterated until all of the video frames are completed.